ad-johnson/LabVIEW_NXG/Libraries/Hardware Abstraction Framework/README.md

 ![UML class diagram of concrete Driver classes](./images/image04.png)

 You can see here that all you need to provide is a concrete implementation for `buildDriverSettingsMappings` and `getInstrumentAlias` as the framework handles everything else.

+The Arduino Uno Driver also provides an overridden `readSerialPortAttributes` because I want to communicate with it at 115200 baud, rather than the default 9600 baud, and I need the initialisation to wait 2000milliseconds after opening a port to ensure the Arduino will be available to process commands.

+These concrete Drivers are available in namespace `Z_Implementation`.

 #### Setting
 ![UML class diagram of Setting classes](./images/image05.png)